 ITS controls the release of all updates to college-owned computers.
 When Microsoft makes an update available, we test that update on many Windows computers before making it available to the campus.

 When we've released an update, you'll see a new icon in your system tray (lower right corner, near the clock).
 If you don't see the icon, it may be hidden.
 To view hidden icons, click the little up arrow to the left of the system tray.
 When you hover over the icon, it will say "New software is available".

 Follow these steps (your computer must be on campus to do this):

 - Double click that icon to open the Software Center.

-- Click the blue "INSTALL SELECTED" button in the lower right.
+- Click the appropriate update in the list.

-The management tools we use allow us to define a window in which you can choose when to run the update.
-After that time window passes, you'll be forced to run the update.
-Therefore, we recommend running it as soon as possible during that window.
+That's it.
+The management tools we use allow us to define a time period in which you can choose when to run the update.
+After that period passes, you'll be forced to run the update.
+Therefore, we recommend running it as soon as possible.